Less Heat & Humidity Today

 And some much needed rain

 Quad Cities, IA/IL - We started the weekend with some really hot and humid weather, but a front arriving today will not only provide us with a break in the heat, but produce a bit of much needed rain.
+There is a MARGINAL (Level 1) RISK that some storms could become strong to severe, mainly east of the Mississippi River.
+The main threats will be damaging winds and hail.
 Look for highs reaching the middle to upper 80′s this afternoon, followed by readings in the lower to middle 80′s for the coming work week.
 Expect off and on rain chances during the period, with a lot of dry hours in between.

 TODAY: Partly cloudy and not as warm with a chance for showers and thunderstorms.
 High: 88°.
 Wind: SW 10-15 mph